The Unicorn in Captivity: History

 The Unicorn Tapestries, the series that contains The Unicorn in Captivity, were created in the Southern Netherlands between 1495 and 1505 using woven fabric.
 The conservation of these tapestries is sophisticated.
 In the Middle Ages, woven tapestries were more admirable and of higher status than paintings.
 They were immediate signifiers of the wealth of their patron.
 The series was tied with an extensive story of the hunting and the mythical creature, the unicorn.
 Each individual tapestry portrays a different key moment of the unicorn's story.
 The seventh and final tapestry is titled The Unicorn in Captivity.

 Some believe that The Unicorn in Captivity could have been created at a different time, by a different artist, and could never have been part of the series to begin with.
 This tapestry, widely known to be the seventh and final of The Unicorn Tapestries, could have actually been an independent work.

-In September of 2024, The New York Times chose The Unicorn in Captivity for their "10 Minute Challenge".
+In September 2024, The New York Times chose The Unicorn in Captivity for their "10 Minute Challenge".
 In this challenge, viewers were asked to give their attention to the work for 10 straight minutes.